 In team practice there’s a lot to learn… Oftentimes coaches are having to explain tactical game plan, like where to be in each situation.

-Sure, good coaches will spend part of the practice doing skill drills, but that’s not that same as private soccer lessons.
-The main reason is the difference in being able to see and correct mistakes and give personal encouragement.
+Sure, good coaches will spend part of the practice doing skill drills, but that’s not the same as private soccer lessons…

 Also the amount of shots you can work on in a private or semi private lesson is so much more, which equals faster improvement.